 The election of Donald Trump has wide-ranging implications for America’s big cities and their place in the nation and the global economy.
 A new book by city expert Richard Florida, The New Urban Crisis, explores the forces that propelled Trump to the presidency, and offers plenty of analysis about what’s in store for large urban centers around the globe.
-On Thursday, June 15, hear Richard Florida discuss The New Urban Crisis and the challenge and opportunity facing our greatest cities.
-This is one keynote you don’t want to miss.

 You mention in your new book, The New Urban Crisis, that Trumpism is a backlash against an urban-powered growth model.
 How so?

 I saw it first with Rob Ford in Toronto and I said if it could happen in as progressive and diverse a city as that, more and worse would follow.
 And it did.
 First Brexit, then Trump, now the surge in populist sentiment across Europe.
 This is a direct byproduct of the New Urban Crisis.
 In fact, you can’t understand Trump and the populist backlash if you don’t understand the New Urban Crisis.
 That backlash is the political reaction to winner-take-all urbanism—the growing gap between superstar cities and their advantaged residents, and everywhere and everyone else.

 How did that work in U.S. voting patterns in November?